 The most important job of a snowshoe, indeed its raison d'etre, is to keep you from post-holing.
 The Chinook Trekker does this.
-When kept on the sort of mellow terrain it's clearly designed for, it performs adequately.
-At less than half the price of the competition, they're a screaming deal, but that low price comes some trade-offs.
+When kept on the mellow terrain it's designed for, it performs adequately.
+At less than half the price of the competition, they're a screaming deal, but that low price comes with some trade-offs.

 This is the kind of mellow walking the Chinook Trekker is made for.

 The Trekker boasts great flotation for a 25-inch snowshoe.
-It's 205 square inches of surface area rise above the other 25-inchers: the MSR Lightning Ascent and Atlas Montane.
+It's 205 square inches of surface area rise above the other 25-inch options — the MSR Lightning Ascent and Atlas Montane.
 These models have 188 and 176 square inches of surface area, respectively.